 Your hip has your body’s largest ball-and-socket joint.
 This joint is incredibly durable considering it endures the constant wear and tear of daily life.
-When working properly, the hip bone can move freely in its socket, thanks to the support of the cartilage.
+When working properly, the leg bone can move freely in the hip socket, thanks to the support of the cartilage.

 Unfortunately, over time the cartilage that cushions your hip bone can wear down, leading to general discomfort, limited range of motion, aches, inflammation, and pain.
 The tendons and muscles surrounding the hip can also become inflamed and irritated.
 As you age, your hip becomes more susceptible to injury.

-When you’re experiencing aches and pains, it’s helpful to determine the cause of the pain so you can take take the proper steps towards relieving discomfort.
-Doctors encourage low-impact exercise and stretching to improve mobility and decrease pain over time.
-Physical therapy is another option but, depending on health insurance, can be costly.
+When you’re experiencing aches and pains, it’s helpful to determine the cause of the pain so you can take the proper steps towards relieving discomfort.
+Medical doctors and physical therapists encourage low-impact exercise and stretching to improve mobility and decrease pain over time.
+Physical therapy is another option too.
 More serious damage to the hip requires injections or even surgery.